 The Discussion Ender

 A theist is someone who believes in a god.
 An atheist is someone who does not believe in a god.
-Since belief by its very definition is binary, then everyone on the planet – everyone who has ever existed – is a theist (of some kind) or an atheist.
+Since belief by its very definition is binary, then everyone on the planet is some flavor and degree of theist or an atheist.

 Final Question: ARE YOU A THEIST?